 There are three options for the company’s future:

 - Enter into a rescue plan or reconstruction known as a deed of company arrangement

 - Return control of the company to the directors and end the administration.

-The administrator, as chairman, will adjudicate on the eligibility of creditors’ claims for voting purposes.
+The administrator, as chairperson, will adjudicate on the eligibility of creditors’ claims for voting purposes.